 Sometimes war is killingSometimes it's saving livesThanks to one single manA dozen more survived

-Similar to The Ballad of the Bull, No Bullets Fly is really, really heartwarming.
+- Similar to The Ballad of Bull, No Bullets Fly.
 It's about the Charlie Brown and Franz Stigler incident.
 Charles, the pilot of a B-17 Flying Fortress received heavy damage and several of his crew was wounded.
-As the B-17 was limping back, attempting to reach the safety of England, Franz, after his Me 109 was restocked and refueled had initially been ordered to bring the B-17 down.
+As the B-17 was limping back, attempting to reach the safety of England, Franz, after his Me-109 was restocked and refueled had initially been ordered to bring the B-17 down.
 When he reached within striking distance, Franz noticed the casualties involved and the extensive damage to the bomber.
-Remembering something he was told as a recruit, he felt it would be dishonorable to shoot the bomber down, as it reminded him akin to a man with his parachute deployed.
+Remembering something he was told as a recruit, he felt it would be dishonorable to shoot the bomber down, as it seemed akin to a man with his parachute deployed.
 Franz Stigler risked death in three ways that day: Friendly fire, getting shot down by the bomber, or being executed for disobeying an order.
-The bomber crew survived that day, and 47 years later Brown and Stigler met and became good friends until their deaths within several months of each other in 2008 (22 March for Stigler and 25 November for Brown)
+The bomber crew survived that day, Franz moved to Canada less than 10 years later and 47 years later after the incident Brown and Stigler met and became good friends until their deaths within several months of each other in 2008 (22 March for Stigler and 25 November for Brown)

 He risked his life two times that dayTo save an unknown enemyEscort to safety out of the kill zoneA short salute then departedFly, fighting fairIt's the code of the airBrothers, heroes, foesKilling machineHonour in the skyB-17 flying homeKilling machineSaid goodbye to the cross he deserved